Greece › Santorini › Bus Routes, Schedules, Tickets

 Getting Around Santorini by Bus

-Adult tickets cost between €2.00 and €2.50, depending on the destination.
-Night buses (from 12:30 a.m. to 5:00 a.m.) run less frequently and cost a little more, from €2.50 to €3.10.
+Adult bus tickets cost between €2.00 and €2.50, depending on the destination.
+Night buses (operating from 12:30 a.m. to 7:00 a.m.) are rare and cost slightly more expensive, ranging from €2.50 to €3.10.
 Persons with disabilities or multiple children receive a 50% discount.
 Though buses offer a discount for riders with mobility impairments, Santorini buses are not wheelchair accessible.

 Santorini bus schedules change seasonally.
 Buses run year-round with greater frequency and more routes during the summer season, especially from late June through early September.
 For the main caldera villages (Fira, Firostefani, Imerovigli, and Oia) buses run about every 20 to 30 minutes during the summer.
 For other villages and beaches, buses run about every 30 minutes to 1 hour during high season.
 Throughout the year, the timetable of the Fira to Athinios Ferry Port route is determined by the ferry schedule, with more frequent service in the busy summer months.